murex/mikado-testbuilders-kata/README.md

 unjustifiable nightmarish 2 weeks work.
 Mocks are a common workaround, but mocking legacy codebase usually makes them more difficult to change, not less!

-In this hands-on pair programming dojo, you will learn how to combine the mikado method with test-data-builders to build a baby-step plan to add your first test to a legacy codebase.
+In this hands-on pair or mob programming code retreat, you will learn how to combine the mikado method with test-data-builders to build a baby-step plan to add your first test to a legacy codebase.
 You will also learn how to draw a graph of nested test-data-builders so that you can instantiate test data, without mocks.